-Laura Trippi is a writer, information architect and content/process wrangler who’s been designing, writing, coding and project managing for the web since 1994.
-A curator of contemporary art in the 1990's, a professor of digital culture in the early aughts, Laura has been blogging, diving into wikis, and engaged with open source software since 2001.
+Laura Trippi is a writer, content strategist, information architect, and team/process wrangler who’s been designing, writing, coding, and project managing for the web since 1994.
+A contemporary art curator in the 1990's, a professor of digital culture in the early aughts, Laura has been organizing “content” into navigable knowledge structures for more than 20 years.
+She’s been engaged with open source software since 2001.

 Before this, Laura worked as a producer and project manager with Jazkarta, a small, agile web development company specializing in custom applications of Plone, a leading open source content management system.
 There, her focus was on applications supporting collaborative, cross-disciplinary research.